Abhaycl/RoboND-Map-My-World-Robot-2P3/README.md

 # Map My World Robot Project Starter Code

 The objective of this project is to create a 2D occupancy grid and 3D octomap from a provided simulated environment.
-In addition,, a simulated environment will be created to map as well.
+In addition, a simulated environment will be created to map as well.

 <!--more-->